 “Ring Around Dark Fairies’ Carousel” sounds exactly like the twisted, creepy circus you think it would be, while “A Speck In the Universe” is a slow, lush, gorgeous number featuring strings and woodwinds.
 ‘Hiding From You” features cleans from guest singer Omar Pizarro and he and Aznárez play to each other’s vocal strengths throughout.
 One of the more unique tracks is “The Voice of Your Dreams.”
 In addition to its symphonic qualities, there is a progressive element as well that made for some interesting listening.
 “Bane” is another ballad that is very well-executed, and “The River of Loss” utilizes the choral arrangements to full effect.

 Closing the disc is slow tune #3 in “Zauria.”
 This is one of the only issues I have with this album, the pacing.
 It feels front-loaded and top-heavy with most of the heavier, more intense material in the first half.
 They could have broken it up a bit better, but that’s a minor gripe on an otherwise very good record.
-The songs I did like are enough to make me a definite fan of DIABULUS IN MUSICA moving forward, and I can safely recommend Dirge For the Archons whether you’ve heard this group before.
+The songs I did like are enough to make me a definite fan of DIABULUS IN MUSICA moving forward, and I can safely recommend Dirge For the Archons whether or not you’ve heard this group before.
 If Symphonic Metal is your bag, then grab your copy today.

 STANDOUT TRACKS: “Crimson Gale”, “The Voice of Your Dreams”, “Hiding From You”, “Earthly Illusions”, “Marble Embrace”